• Bio

 Premieres

-Argentina, CCK, Centro Cultural Kirchner, Choral Music, Conajo, Eduardo Ferraudi, Latinoamérica, Postales, Río Bravo
+Argentina, Bernardo Latini, CCK, Centro Cultural Kirchner, Choral Music, Conajo, Eduardo Ferraudi, Latinoamérica, Postales, Río Bravo

 “Postales al Sur del Río Bravo”